 False: You can have your cake and eat it too, just not the whole cake!
-People with diabetes need to control the total amount of carbohydrates (pronounced: kar-bo-HI-drates) in their diet, and sugary treats count as carbohydrates.
+People with diabetes need to control the total amount of carbohydrates (pronounced: kar-bo-HI-drates) in their diet, and sugary treats count as carbs.
 But this doesn't mean that they can't have any sweets.
-It just means that they should put the brakes on eating too many sweets and other types of foods that are high in calories and low in nutrients like vitamins and minerals.
-Eating too many of these foods can also make it less likely you'll want to eat healthier foods.
+It just means that they should put the brakes on eating too many sweets and other high-calorie foods that are low in nutrients (like vitamins and minerals we all need).
+Eating too many of these foods also can make it less likely you'll want to eat healthier foods.

 People can outgrow diabetes.

 False: People don't grow out of their diabetes.
 In type 1 diabetes, the pancreas stops making insulin and won't make it again.
-People with type 1 diabetes will always need to take insulin, until scientists find a cure for diabetes.
+People with type 1 diabetes will always need to take insulin, at least until scientists find a cure for diabetes.
 People with type 2 diabetes may find it easier to control blood sugar levels if they make healthy changes to their lives, like eating right and exercising regularly.
-But people with type 2 diabetes will probably always have the tendency to develop high blood sugar levels, so it's important to maintain those healthy lifestyle changes.
+But they'll probably always have the tendency to develop high blood sugar levels, so it's important to maintain those healthy lifestyle changes.

 You can catch diabetes from a person who has it.